💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 In an effort to get more people vaccinated, Philadelphia is following in the footsteps of other places that’ve offered cash incentives to get the COVID-19 vaccine, but with a unique psychological twist.

-The city is holding what’s known as a “regret sweepstakes,” officials announced Monday.
+The city is holding what’s known as a “regret sweepstakes.”

-Every two weeks starting June 21, a pair of residents will be selected to win $50,000 each.
-Three of these drawings are scheduled so far, and each one also comes with a slew of secondary $5k and $1k prizes.
+Every two weeks starting June 21 and ending July 19, a pair of residents will be selected to win $50,000 each.
+Each of the three drawings also comes with a slew of secondary $5k and $1k prizes, for 10 awards overall.

 The catch: officials will only hand over the money if you already got your shot.
-(Scroll down for more details.)
+(Sign up here.)

 That knowledge — that the phone might ring and you’d have to tell the caller, “Uh, no, actually, I didn’t get the vaccine yet” and miss out on the windfall — is a powerful motivator to go out and do the damn thing, according to behavioral scientist Katy Milkman.